wix/wix-ui/docs/THEMES_STRUCTURE.md

 ## The example
 Below is a a simple example on how the themes eco-system works.
-- In the example - `button` is a simple `core` component with an extesible font-size.
+- In the example - `Button` is a simple `core` component with an extedable font-size.
 - The backoffice theme defines a Button stylesheet that extends the 'core' component's Stylesheet, and offers a few font sizes.
   - We also expose js helper functions for applying the theme classes.
 - A Consumer of the backoffice theme uses the core component and the backoffice theme stylesheet.